alexhude/uEmu/README.md

 ### Update CPU Context

-Register Values can be changes individually or all at once with JSON file via popup menu.
+Register Values can be changed individually or all at once with JSON file via popup menu.
-Current context can also be saved in JSON fine for future use.
+Current context can also be saved in JSON file for future use.

 ![](./Resources/screenshots/doc_changectx.png)